DANCE TO LEARN

 Field Trips

 Schools have the option to schedule one of their residency sessions as a field trip to PNB studios for a behind the scenes experience.
 Subject to scheduling availability.
-On-site field trips to PNB are currently suspended due to COVID-19; virtual field trips are available.

 More Information